Posted: Mon 25th Oct 2021

 The greater the depth of your spending, and the better informed you are on your cash flow, the more you can prepare to dodge the current and future pitfalls of increasing costs and falling margins.
 And with a robust funding strategy in place, you have the cash you need to flex and pivot as costs increase.

-We asked the team at our funding partner Capitalise to explain what’s driving these ongoing increases to the most basic business costs.
+In this blog, we explore what's driving these ongoing increases to the most basic business costs.
 And where does a small business start when it comes to getting its financial management under control?

 UK businesses are facing a number of challenges throughout 2022.
 Having weathered the COVID-19 storm and come out the other side, companies are now being hit by significant rises in the costs of raw materials, goods and services.